-Fake emails may include a forged email address in the "From" field.
-This field is easily altered.
+Fake emails may include a forged email address in the "From" field, which is easily altered.
 If you don’t recognize the sender of a DocuSign envelope, contact the sender to verify the authenticity of the email.

-DocuSign email requests to sign a document never contain attachments of any kind.
-DO NOT open or click on attachments within an email requesting your signature.
+DocuSign emails that request you to sign a document never contain attachments of any kind.
+Don’t open or click on attachments within an email requesting your signature.
 DocuSign emails only contain PDF attachments of completed documents after all parties have signed the document.
-Even then, pay close attention to the attachment to ensure it is a valid PDF file.
-DocuSign NEVER attaches zip files or executables.
+Even then, pay close attention to the attachment to ensure it’s a valid PDF file.
+DocuSign never attaches zip files or executables.